MSc Wildlife Conservation Technology

 About this course

-Explore contemporary wildlife conservation and drone applications on this MSc at LJMU.
-Learn from world-leading experts and take part in an overseas field trip.
+Explore contemporary wildlife conservation and technology for conservation on this MSc at LJMU.
+Learn from world-leading experts and take part in a field trip.

-- Learn from world-leading experts in the field of wildlife conservation and drone technology
+- Learn from world-leading experts in the field of wildlife conservation and conservation technology

 - Study on this course which is the only one of its kind in the UK